 Make sure that all parts of your items are submitted to us, as we must test every component to ensure they comply with the requirements of the Hallmarking Act.

 Once registered, you will be invoiced upon completion of each consignment.
-You can include a cheque with your work or pay on collection using a credit or debit card.
+You can pay on collection using a credit or debit card.
 We also accept bank transfers or card payments over the phone.
 Our price list can be found on the download page.

 If you have any questions regarding any aspect of hallmarking, please contact us for further information and we will be happy to help.